 CRRA's proposal includes the control and responsibility for the operation of up to five fuel cell farms and related facilities with a combined nominal generating capacity of 50 MW.

-Enron North America Corp will act as the project developer and will construct and install up to five fuel cell farms.
+Enron North America Corp will act as the project developer and will develop, construct and install up to five fuel cell farms.

 The project developer will receive a development fee of 10% of the proposed cost of market transformation initiative before contingency.